 The practical consequence of this is that many businesses start on Starter, find they cannot do the things that prompted them to choose HubSpot in the first place, and face a large price increase to access features that competing platforms include at much lower price points.

-When HubSpot is genuinely worth it
+When is HubSpot genuinely worth it?

 It would be dishonest not to include this section.
 HubSpot is expensive for a reason, and for some businesses that reason is valid.